OneEsk19/OneEsk19/README.md

 - 👋 Hi, I’m @OneEsk19
-- 👀 I’m interested in Bioinformatics and Data Science
+- 👀 I’m trained in Biology and Bioinformatics but am interested in everything to do with data and the technology used to manipulate it.
-- 🌱 I've just finished an MSc in Bioinformatics and my favourite programming language is R. My next challenge is to improve my python programming.
+- 🌱 My favourite programming language is R and while I dislike Python I can use it at a basic level if I have to.
+I also like using Bash.
+- ✨ Hardware: Dual boot (Win10 + Ubuntu 20.04) desktop PC.
+Raspberry Pi home network file server (headless).
+Next project: Raspberry pi media player (Netflix, YT etc) for kid's room.
-- 💞️ Happy to collaborate if you think I can be useful!
+- 💞️ Happy to collaborate if you think I may be useful!

 <!---
 OneEsk19/OneEsk19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.